 The engagement concluded that "It would be acceptable to use WGS to identify a wider set of conditions than the current NHS newborn screening programme if (1) the conditions impact the infant in early childhood and (2) there are treatments and interventions to cure, prevent, or slow progression of the conditions."
 The report pointed to the potential for genomic newborn screening to bring health benefits to the rest of the family and the importance of genetic counselling and mental health assistance for the family receiving a confirmed diagnosis.
 Further, establishment of a comprehensive genetic database was recommended to ensure that ethnic minorities are not disadvantaged as they are at risk to receiving more uncertain, or less accurate, diagnoses than the rest of the population from newborn screening.
-The public engagement also acknowledged the research value of the WGS data to deliver improved diagnoses, treatment and care provided that the information was anonymised, and the benefits and risks from the use of WGS data throughout the infant's lifetime.
+The public engagement also acknowledged the information was anonymised, and the benefits and risks from the use of WGS data throughout the infant's lifetime.